The world's most dangerous tourist attractions

 Fatal attractions

 Looking for an adventure with an added element of danger?
-From high peaks and perilous pathways to deadly dive sites and boiling-hot lakes, some of the world's most beguiling attractions and destinations are also the most treacherous.
-Here are some places that should be on only the most intrepid explorer’s hit list.
+From high peaks and perilous pathways to deadly dive sites and boiling-hot lakes, some of the world's most beguiling attractions and destinations also rank among the most treacherous.
+Here are some places that should only be on the most intrepid explorer’s wish list.

 Alexcpt_photography/Shutterstock